 Estate planning is not just about taking care of loved ones.
 It is also about planning for your personal and financial security in the event you ever become incapacitated.

-- Durable Power of Attorney for Finances.
+- Durable power of attorney for finances.
 A durable power of attorney is a legal document that allows you to give another person, called your "attorney-in-fact," the authority to make financial decisions for you when you are unable to make them yourself.
 Oftentimes a spouse is given such a power of attorney.
 However, you can name whomever you want as your attorney-in-fact as long as the person is at least 18-years-old and legally competent.
 It is wise to name someone who is trustworthy and who you know well.

-Having a comprehensive estate plan will afford you a great deal of comfort as you will have provided for your family needs as well as your own future needs.
-Such an estate plan may have several components such as a will, trust, living trust, health care proxy, and durable power of attorney.
-However, none of these documents will be effective if they are poor drafting and executed.
-The staff at Stephen Bilkis and Associates has years of experience working closely with New York clients to draft a variety of estate planning documents.
+Having a comprehensive estate plan will afford you a great deal of comfort as you will have provided for your family’s needs as well as your own future needs.
+Such an estate plan may have several components such as a will, trust, health care proxy, and durable power of attorney.
+However, none of these documents will be effective if they are poorly drafted and executed.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience working closely with New York clients to draft a variety of estate planning documents.
 Contact us at 1-800-NY-NY-LAW (1-800-696-9529) an experienced estate attorney serving the Bronx to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Bronx, Nassau County, Queens, Suffolk County, Staten Island, Brooklyn, Long Island, Manhattan, and Westchester County.